moble/remote_exec/README.md

 simple way to run code on one or more remote systems from a local IPython instance.

+The `remote_ikernel` module is very useful for seamlessly running Jupyter notebooks on a local computer, but connecting to a remote system to actually do the calculations.
+However, in some cases, it's useful to be able to run most of the calculations on the local computer, but get quick results from remote systems when transferring all the data needed for the calculation would take too long, or when results from several remote systems need to be combined into one analysis.
+This module attempts to fill that gap.

 # Installation

 To install this extension, in IPython you can run